mathematicalthinking/vmt/README.md

 refer to its README for information regarding the directory structure.

 ## Geogebra
 This application makes use of the Geogebra software.
+LICENSE

 ## TODO
 ### General
-1. Check the redux store before requesting data and see if we already have it, we should only ever load rooms and courses once
+1. ~~Check the redux store before requesting data and see if we already have it, we should only ever load rooms and courses once~~
 1. ~~Loading screens for when the user should not be clicking around~~
 1. Make ContentBox's content collapsible (to allow more room for workspace)
 1. Make arrow for dropdown menu spin w/r/t state